Nicolás Otamendi: Manchester City

 Late into the 2015 pre-season, Otamendi refused to train or play with Valencia to avoid thwarting his chances of signing with another club.
 On 20 August, he joined Manchester City on a five-year deal for a fee of £32 million.
 He made his debut on 15 September, coming on as a 75th-minute substitute for Vincent Kompany in a 1–2 home loss against Juventus for the Champions League group phase; his Premier League debut came four days later, in a 1–2 defeat to West Ham United at the City of Manchester Stadium.

 On 31 October 2015, Otamendi scored his first goal for the club in a 2–1 home win over Norwich City.
 He played the full 120 minutes as they won the Football League Cup on 28 February 2016, defeating Liverpool on a penalty shootout in the final.

-On 10 December 2017, Otamendi scored the winning goal in the Manchester derby at Old Trafford, helping City stretch their lead at the top of the Premier League to 11 points.
+On 1 November 2017, Otamendi netted his first UEFA Champions League goal in a 4–2 away win over Napoli.
+A month later, on 10 December, he scored the winning goal in the Manchester derby at Old Trafford, helping City stretch their lead at the top of the Premier League to 11 points.
 City would go on to lift the Premier League title that season with a record-breaking 100 points, this was Otamendi's first league title in England.
 On 18 April 2018, Otamendi was named in the PFA Team of the Year alongside Manchester City teammates Kyle Walker, David Silva, Kevin De Bruyne and Sergio Agüero.

 In the 2018–19 season, Otamendi helped Manchester City become the first English side to win a domestic men's treble, consisting of the League Cup, Premier League title and FA Cup.

 In his final season at Manchester City, Otamendi made 39 appearances in total.
 He also helped his side retain the League Cup for the third season in a row in March 2020, his final trophy with City.

 Benfica

 On 29 September 2020, Otamendi moved to former club Porto's rivals Benfica, signing a three-year contract for a €15 million fee, with Benfica defender Rúben Dias moving to Manchester City for a larger fee as part of the deal.
 He made his league debut in a 3–2 win against Farense on 4 October.
-Otamendi was at fault for both of Farense's goals and conceded a penalty during the match.
-In Benfica's UEFA Europa League group stage clash with Rangers on 5 November, Otamendi received a straight red card in the 19th minute for denying an obvious goal-scoring opportunity; Benfica would fall 1–3 down but eventually earn a 3–3 draw.
+On 8 February 2021, he scored his first goal for the club in a 2–0 victory over Famalicão.

+As captain, he steered the team to the 2022–23 Primeira Liga triumph.
+On 4 January 2025, he made his 200th appearance for the club in a 2–1 defeat against Braga.